© 2025 KPCW

 Available On Air Stations

-The central sign on the historic Park City home at the top of Main Street has been stolen.
-It comes months after plans were approved to redevelop the onetime boarding house for miners.
+The central sign on the historic Park City home at the top of Main Street has been returned after it was reportedly stolen days earlier.

-Pamela Dore Alford with PJ Builders said they suspect the sign was stolen this past weekend, on the night of Sept.
-6 or 7.
+Pamela Dore Alford with PJ Builders said they suspect the sign was stolen the night of Sept.
+6 or Sept.
+7.

 The building suffered major damage in 2003 when nearby Poison Creek flooded.